eth-protocol-fellows/protocol-studies/docs/wiki/EL/evm.md

 Since the stack is where most opcodes operate, it is responsible for holding the values used to read from and write to **memory** and **storage**, which we'll detail later.

-The primary utility of the stack by the EVM is to store intermediate values in computations.
+The primary utility of the stack by the EVM is to store intermediate values in computations and to supply arguments to opcodes.

 ![EVM stack](../../images/evm/stack.gif)

 > The EVM stack has a maximum size of 1024 items consisting of 32 bytes each and is reset after each contract execution.
-Only the top 16 items are easily accessible.
+Only the top 16 items are accessible.
 If you run out of stack, the contract execution will fail.

+The reason behind this 16 item stack size is due to the **DUP** and **SWAP** opcodes.

+- **DUPn**: Duplicate nth stack item to top.
+- **SWAPn**: Swap top with n+1th stack item.

+The max `n` in the **DUP** and **SWAP** opcodes is 16, As mentioned, the EVM only allows single byte opcodes.
+In the case of **DUP** and **SWAP**, the byte is split into two 4 bit values called nibbles.
+The lower nibble specifies the value on the stack to swap or duplicate and is limited to 16 due to only being 4 bits in length, hence a max of **DUP16** and **SWAP16**.

 During bytecode execution, EVM stack functions as a _scratchpad_: opcodes consume data from the top and push results back (See the `ADD` opcode below).
 Consider a simple addition program: